Searinvestments/pricing/standard_account.md

 Some services are not available in all {{site.data.keyword.Bluemix_notm}} regions.
 For more information, see [Services by region](/docs/services/services_region.html#services_region).

-We’ll be adding to this list of services, so stay tuned!
+We’ll be adding to this list of services so stay tuned!

 ### Quota limits

 When quota limits are reached, your application is stopped or your service is disabled.
 If the Lite plan specifies that the quota is provided on a monthly basis, the resource usage is reset on the 1st of every month when you can resume working with the service.
-When you are approaching a quota limit, or are at the quota limit, you will receive a notification email.
+When you are approaching a quota limit, or are at the quota limit, you receive a notification email.

 You can provision 1 instance per Lite plan.